 Measure moisture content in plastic pellets

-The moisture content of plastic pellets has to be controlled as it's an important aspect for the production of high-quality plastic parts.
+The moisture content in plastic pellets has to be controlled as it's an important aspect for the production of high-quality plastic parts.
 The right moisture content of polymer resins ensures trouble-free compounding and injection molding, smooth surfaces and ideal mechanical properties of the injection-molded parts.
 Controlling the moisture content in plastic resins is crucial for the manufacturing of high-quality products.
 An accurate and easy alternative to the official Karl Fischer Titration method is the HX204 moisture balance.

 What are alternative methods to the Karl Fischer Titration?